 Open to students who have attended a secondary school in Southland throughout the two years immediately preceding the award.
 Awards are made on the basis of the academic results from a student's Year 13 of secondary school.

 Zonta Club of Dunedin Scholarship

-$1,000 for a female student at third year level.
+$1,000 for a female student at third year level or above.

 Find out more about scholarships at Otago